lentzi90/playground/kubevirt/README.md

 ## Test Fedora CoreOS using OCI artifact

+This is a more "modern" example, using an OCI artifact instead downloading the cloud image into a PersistentVolume.
+It also shows how to use ignition instead of cloud-init userdata.

 ```bash
 # Generate ignition config from butane (coreos-user.yaml)
 podman run --interactive --rm quay.io/coreos/butane:release \